The God of Small Things: Awards

 Roy was awarded the 1997 Booker Prize for The God of Small Things.
 The award carried a prize of approximately US$30,000 and a citation that noted, "The book keeps all the promises that it makes".
 Roy donated the prize money she received, as well as royalties from her book, to human rights causes.
 However, the decision to award the novel was controversial.
 Callil said on television that it should not even have been on the shortlist.
 Booker Prize chairman Martyn Goff said Roy won because nobody objected, following the rejection by the judges of Bernard MacLaverty's shortlisted book due to their dismissal of him as "a wonderful short-story writer and that Grace Notes was three short stories strung together".

 In popular culture

+In the novel, there is a four-lyric song "Pa pera-pera-pera-perakka/ Endeparambil thooralley/ Chetende parambil thoorikko" that her mother Mary Roy wrote for school children.
+It was later used as a soundtrack for the 1999 Malayalam film Olympian Anthony Adam.

 In 2013, Talkhiyaan, a Pakistani television series based on the novel, was aired on Express Entertainment.

 The band Darlingside credits the novel as the inspiration for their song "The God of Loss".